merge-tech/ContactEtc/README.md

 ## Fully customisable - lots of options to suit your needs.

-- Set who to email to
+- Set who to email the completed contact form response to (i.e. your email address)
 - Customise the fields on your contact page(s), so you can have any number of fields.
 Fields are completely customisable
 - Includes anti spam with recaptcha
 - Supports multiple contact forms on one laravel app.
 Just copy/paste some route lines (and change them slightly) and it will be working straight away (see docs for details)
-- includes view files. @extends("layouts.app") so it *should* work with most laravel installations (if not, its a simple edit to do)
+- includes view files.
+It uses `@extends("layouts.app")` so it *should* work with most laravel installations (if not, its a simple edit to do).
+When you follow the installation guide it will copy all view files over to `/vendor/webdevetc/contactetc` anyway so you can easily edit as required.
 - includes tests.